 Unlike the fee for preparing a clerk's transcript, the court cannot waive the fee for preparing a reporter's transcript.
 A special fund, called the Transcript Reimbursement Fund, may be able to help pay for the transcript.
-You can get information about this fund at www.courtreportersboard.ca.gov/consumers/index.shtml#trf.
+You can get information about this fund from the Court Reporters Board of California at www.courtreportersboard.ca.gov/consumers /index.shtml#trf.
 The reporter will not prepare a copy of the reporter's transcript for you unless you deposit the cost of the transcript, or one of the permissible substitutes, or your application for payment by the Transcript Reimbursement Fund is approved.